frankrowe/mapboilerplate/README.md

 mapboilerplate
 ==============

-A simple HTML boilerplate for web mapping with Leaflet, Bootstrap, and jQuery.
+A simple html boilerplate for getting started with your OpenStreetMap app as quickly as possible.
+Includes Leaflet.js, Bootstrap, and jQuery.